 The best resource for comparing Medicare Advantage and Part D prescription drug plans is the Medicare.gov Plan Finder.
 When using the tool, you’ll want to collect information related to the prescription drugs and the pharmacies that you use because this drives a large portion of your out-of-pocket costs.
 You also need the dosage and frequency of ALL the prescriptions, because the more accurate you are with this information, the more precise the estimate of your out-of-pocket costs will be.

-You do not want to assume that the Medicare Advantage or Part D prescription drug plan that you had this year is going to be the best plan for next year.
+You do not want to assume that the Medicare Advantage or Part D prescription drug plan that you have this year is going to be the best plan for next year.
 Any part of the plan, including the premiums, deductibles, copays, coinsurance, out-of-pocket limits, and prescription drug coverages, can change from year to year, so you have to do your homework and review your options each year.

 It is important to remember that your health coverage preferences are unique and a plan that works for you may not work for someone else.
-You need to evaluate plans and coverage based on your own individual health, lifestyle, healthcare usage, preferences, and ability to pay premiums.
+You need to evaluate plans and coverage based on your own individual health, lifestyle, health care usage, preferences, and ability to pay premiums.

 You may also want to look at each plan’s star ratings, which indicate the overall satisfaction of current and past plan participants.

-Jonathan Harrington, CFP®, MSFP, MST is an advisor at Milestone Financial Planning, LLC, a fee-only financial planning firm in Bedford NH.
+Disclaimer: This is not to be considered investment, tax, or financial advice.
+Please review your personal situation with your tax and/or financial advisor.
+Milestone Financial Planning, LLC (Milestone) is a fee-only financial planning firm and registered investment advisor in Bedford, NH.
 Milestone works with clients on a long-term, ongoing basis.
 Our fees are based on the assets that we manage and may include an annual financial planning subscription fee.
-Clients receive financial planning, tax planning, retirement planning, and investment management services, and have unlimited access to our advisors.
+Clients receive financial planning, tax planning, retirement planning, and investment management services and have unlimited access to our advisors.
 We receive no commissions or referral fees.
-We put our clients’ interests first.
-If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors .
+We put our client’s interests first.
+If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors.
+Advisory services are only offered to clients or prospective clients where Milestone and its representatives are properly licensed or exempt from licensure.

-Sign up below to receive blog updates.
+Signup below to receive blog and event updates.

 Name(Required)